paulscherrerinstitute/ecmccfg/hugo/content/manual/PLC_cfg/best_practice.md

 NOTE: Macros cannot be used in the filename when including a file.
 Instead the dir should be defined in the INC param when loading the PLC, see above.

 ### printouts
-Adding a DBG macro can be usefull to be able to turn on/off printouts.
-Typically during commsioning it can be usefull to have many printouts but later when system goes into production, it could be a good idea to turn (some) printouts off.
+Adding a DBG macro can be use full to be able to turn on/off printouts.
+Typically during commissioning it can be use full to have many printouts but later when system goes into production, it could be a good idea to turn (some) printouts off.

 Example of a printout that can be turned on/off (default off)
 ```C